 Boiling Springs – The official Appalachian Trail Community of Boiling Springs contains a parking lot and portable toilets for hikers along Bucher Hill Road.
-Follow the AT blazes across Bucher Hill Road, along the famous fly-fishing stream Yellow Breeches Creek, then along Children’s Lake.
-Continue past the gazebo to the Appalachian Trail Conservancy.
-You can also head south on the AT, crossing a beautiful historic stone bridge, zigzagging through farm fields and taking a steady climb up South Mountain to Center Point Knob, the original halfway point of the trail.
+Follow the AT blazes across Bucher Hill Road, along the famous fly-fishing stream Yellow Breeches Creek and Children’s Lake.
+You can also head south on the AT, crossing a beautiful historic stone bridge, zigzagging through farm fields, and taking a steady climb up South Mountain to Center Point Knob, the original halfway point of the trail.

 Ironmaster’s Mansion – The historic Ironmaster’s Mansion in Pine Grove Furnace State Park serves as a hostel for AT hikers.
 Continue south to see the prominent marker showing the current midway point of the trail.

 Pine Grove Furnace State Park – Various parking lots are located in the park.
-Visit the Appalachian Trail Museum then follow the white blazes south, past the General Store.
-This is where thru-hikers stop to celebrate reaching the midway point of the trail by eating a half-gallon of ice cream.
+Visit the Appalachian Trail Museum, then follow the white blazes south, past the General Store.
+This is where thru-hikers stop to celebrate reaching the trail's midway point by eating a half-gallon of ice cream.

 Scott Farm Appalachian Trail Work Center – Parking, a water spigot, and portable toilets are available at this site.
 Cross the bridge on the pedestrian walkway and head south on the AT.
 White blazes lead the way; double blazes indicate a turn or prominent landmark.
 Continue left into the woods along a wooden boardwalk.
 For an alternative hike, turn right and follow the trail along the Conodoguinet Creek.